 Accurate and, where necessary, kept up to date.

-Kept in a form which permits your identification for no longer than is necessary for those purposes.
+Kept in a form that permits your identification for no longer than is necessary for those purposes.

 Processed in a way that ensures appropriate security of the data.

 The Company is responsible for and must be able to demonstrate compliance with, these principles.
 This is called accountability.

 What types of personal information do we collect about you?

 Personal information is any information about an individual from which that person can be directly or indirectly identified.
 It doesn’t include anonymised data, i.e. where all identifying particulars have been removed.

 The Company collects, uses and processes a range of personal information about you.
 This includes (as applicable):

 your contact details, including your name, address, telephone number and personal e-mail address